Rapid prototyping for online firewood permits

 Mockups of web pages for selecting a forest and purchasing a permit

-Within the first month of the project, I identified our key research questions and developed this lightweight prototype.
-We printed these pages out and brought them to the field to guide conversations with frontliners and members of the public.
+Within the first month of the project, I identified our key research questions and developed a lightweight prototype.
+I printed these pages out and brought them to the field to guide conversations with frontliners and members of the public.

 A collage of photos from a research trip to Mt.
 Hood National Forest.